mahesh777/FlickrSearchGalleryModule/README.md

 Scalable Architecture

-Technical: swift 4, MVVM Architecture
+Technical: Swift 4.2, MVVM Architecture

+Minimum iOS Version : 10.1

+Future Task :

+1. Prefetching of Data Source using Collection View

+2. More Test Cases for Collection View Cells and data loading

 NOTE:
 If you want to change API Key then change in this file.